*Published on Femme Heroine. Click on Link to read the article. Thank You.

 - No strict philosophies as there is nothing to believe in but a simple Mantra

-The beauty of TM is that it can slide into one’s busy working day like sliding a knife down a creamy cheesecake knowing that it will ,at the least , feed your starving soul.
-This can be practised on public transport , in a bath ( or long shower , if you can afford it ) and such.
-There are no location regulated rules , the world is your oyster and you can TM wherever you like ( that is safe ) .
+The beauty of TM is that it can slide into one’s busy working day like sliding a knife down a creamy cheesecake, knowing that it will feed your starving soul.
+This can be practised on the commute to work, during a long bath or a lunch break and all that’s required is yourself and space to meditate.
+There are no location regulated rules, the world is your oyster and you can TM wherever you like

 “They are Sanskrit sounds, the language which is the closest possible human imitation of the natural vibrations” – The Meditation Trust